glpi-project/doc/source/modules/assets/softwares.rst

 Versions
 ~~~~~~~~

-A version of a software is the element that can be installed on a computer; see also :ref:`*Installations* tab <tab-install-software>`.
+A version of a software is the element that can be installed on a asset; see also :ref:`*Installations* tab <tab-install-software>`.

 The main view lists the number of installations of the version.